 UAB is comprised of 11 academic colleges and schools in the health sciences and academic areas.
 The UAB Health Center includes the Schools of Medicine, Dentistry, Nursing, Optometry, Public Health, Health Professions, the Graduate School, and the Lister Hill Library of the Health Sciences.
 The University’s academic campus consists of the College of Arts and Sciences, the Schools of Business, Education and Engineering, and the Graduate School.
 The University has 123 endowed chairs/professorships.

 For four decades, this young, dynamic University has thrived on that same boldness and innovation to continue pushing the frontiers in science, medicine, business, education, the arts and the humanities – and has garnered national and international respect.
 Our faculty have maintained a connection to practice by actively participating in professional associations including the Alabama State Board of Public Accountancy, Association of Certified Fraud Examiners, Alabama Society of CPAs, Institute of Management Accountants, National Association of Black Accountants, The Institute of Internal Auditors, and Association of Fraud Examiners meetings, conferences and workshops.

-- U.S. News & World Report ranks UAB as having one of the “Best Online Bachelor’s Programs”, “Best Online Graduate Business Programs” and “Best Online Graduate Computer Information Technology Programs” in its 2017 “Best Online Programs” rankings.
+- U.S. News & World Report ranks UAB as having one of the “Best Online Bachelor’s in Business Programs”, “Best Online Master’s in Business Programs”, “Best Online MBA Programs” and “Best Online Master’s in Computer Information Technology Programs” in its 2022 “Best Online Programs” rankings.

 - The Princeton Review also named UAB among the “Top 10 Universities in the United States for Diversity” for four consecutive years.